-In addition, if a client is introduced to IMA by either an unaffiliated or an affiliated solicitor, IMA may pay that solicitor a referral fee in accordance with the requirements of Rule 206(4)-3 of the Advisers Act and any corresponding state securities law requirements.
+IMA has various arrangements in place with affiliates and affiliated entities for referral of clients If a client is introduced to IMA by either an unaffiliated or an affiliated endorsement, IMA may pay that solicitor a referral fee in accordance with the requirements of Rule 206(4)-1 under the Advisers Act and any corresponding state securities law requirements.
+Third party solicitors will disclose the material terms of the arrangement at the time of the referral/endorsement.
 Unless otherwise disclosed, any such referral fee is paid solely from IMA's investment management fee and does not result in any additional charge to the client.
-If the client is introduced to IMA by an unaffiliated solicitor, the solicitor provides the client with a copy of this Brochure which meets the requirements of Rule 204-3 of the Advisers Act and a copy of the solicitor's disclosure statement containing the terms and conditions of the solicitation arrangement including compensation.
 Any affiliated solicitor of IMA discloses the nature of his/her relationship to prospective clients at the time of the solicitation and will provide all prospective clients with a copy of this Brochure at the time of the solicitation.